eshaben/xcm-sdk-mkdocs/docs/contribute.md

 1. Open the `xcm-sdk/packages/config/src/chains.ts` file
 2. Add your asset to the list of imported assets from the assets configuration file (`./assets.ts`)
-3. Create a new variable for each chain, if an entry doesn't already exist.
-You'll need to create a [Chain Object](/core-interfaces#the-chain-object), providing metadata related to the chain
+3. Create a new variable for each chain if an entry doesn't already exist.
+You'll need to create a [Chain Object](./reference/interfaces.md#the-chain-object), providing metadata related to the chain

     === "Parachain"